canonical/ubuntu-cloud-docs/aws/eks/eks-how-to/deploy-ubuntu-pro-cluster.rst

 Deploy an Ubuntu Pro EKS cluster
 ================================

-This guide shows how to deploy a Ubuntu Pro EKS Cluster.
-Depending on whether you need to enable FIPS for your cluster nodes, you only need to follow one of the following two sections.
+This guide shows how to deploy an EKS Cluster with Ubuntu Pro nodes.

 Prerequisites
 ~~~~~~~~~~~~~